-The consortium must designate one of its participants to act as the co-ordinator of the project.
+The consortium will designate one of its participants to act as the co-ordinator of the project.
 The following tasks of the co-ordinator will be specified in the contract:

 - a) act as the intermediary between the consortium and the Commission.
-All information related to the project is to be transmitted by the consortium to the Commission through the co-ordinator, with the exceptions foreseen in the contract; - receive all payments made by the Commission and administer the Community contribution regarding its allocation between participants and activities in accordance with this contract and decisions taken by the consortium.
-The co-ordinator should ensure that the appropriate payments are made to participants without unjustified delay; - keep accounts making it possible to determine at any time what portion of the Community funds has been allocated to each participant for the purposes of the project and inform the Commission of the distribution of the funds and the date of transfers to the participants on an annual basis; - d) ensure that the tasks regarding accession to the contract by the other participants are carried out in a timely and correct manner.
+All information related to the project shall be transmitted by the consortium to the Commission through the co-ordinator, with the exceptions foreseen in the contract. - b) Receive all payments made by the Commission and administer the Community contribution regarding its allocation between contractors and activities in accordance with this contract and decisions taken by the consortium.
+The co-ordinator shall ensure that the appropriate payments are made to contractors without unjustified delay.

+- c) keep accounts making it possible to determine at any time what portion of the Community funds has been allocated to each contractor for the purposes of the project and inform the Commission of the distribution of the funds and the date of transfers to the contractors on an annual basis. - d) ensure that the tasks regarding the signature of the contract by the other contractors are carried out in a timely and correct manner.